rushabhai/dynamic-chart-components/README.md

 ## Features

 - **Dynamic Chart Rendering:** Easily render different types of charts with customizable data and options.
+  - Can export, paste, copy, import dataset for any Charts.
   - Can add multiple datasets in Line and Area Chart (eg: for comparison).
   - Bar charts with customizable background colors and gradients
   - Donut charts with gaps and customizable rounded corners